-Side dump trucks are one of the fastest dump trucks to unload.
-They have one of the largest capacity of these type of trucks, and they have the characteristic that it will tilt to the side to dump the material into the ground.
+Side dump trucks are among the fastest dump trucks to unload.
+They have one of the largest capacities of these types of trucks, and they have the characteristic that it will tilt to the side to dump the material to the ground.

-They offer safety against tipping over although because of their length, they have limited maneuverability.
-Due to their characteristic, these trucks cannot always be used and they are preferred in projects on which the site has plenty of space and room.
+They offer safety against tipping over, but because of their length, they have limited maneuverability.
+Due to this characteristic, these trucks cannot always be used and they are preferred in projects on which the site has plenty of space to maneuver.
 Side dump trucks will carry less volume of a load than traditional standard dump trucks.

 The regular dump truck is the most common one used in the construction industry.
 The dump chassis is lifted by a hydraulic ram mounted between the cab and the truck body.
 It has one front axle and one or more rear axles.
 The common configurations for standard dump trucks include the six-wheeler and ten-wheeler.
 They offer great maneuverability, however, they can not be used over soft soils.

-There are other dump trucks configuration although not as common as the previous one.
+There are other dump truck configurations, though they're not as common as the previous ones.
 These are some additional dump truck types: